kschuler/guide/guidelines/making-stimuli.md

 ### How to edit sounds

 I use Audacity to edit sound files for my experiments.
-In general, I select the best sample of a given stimulus, remove background noise, and export the stimulus as a `.wav` file.
+There are four ways in which I typically edit my sound files.
+I select the best sample of a given stimulus, remove background noise, add silence if necessary, and export as a `.wav` file.

-##### Selecting portions of a recording
+##### Selecting the best sample

 ##### Removing background noise

+##### Adding silence

-##### Exporting edited stimulus as `.wav`
+##### Exporting edited stimulus

 ### How to synthesize sounds
 ##### A short list of sounds